Blacksmithing is both a hobby and a useful skill. I initially planned to forge knives, but smaller projects are easier when first learning.

-Coal is the more typical forging fuel, and creating a forge that uses coal is very easy, but requires a bit of creativity.
-Coal is smoky, especially when first lighting, but will clear up a bit as it gains temperature.
+Coal is the most historically accurate forging fuel, and creating a forge that uses coal is very easy, but it requires a bit of creativity.
+Coal is smoky, especially when first lighting, but it will clear up a bit as it gains temperature.

-Anthracite coal is the best, but bituminous coal will work very well too, and is more commonly available (also less expensive).
+Anthracite coal is considered the best, but bituminous coal will work very well too, and it is more commonly available (also less expensive).

 Depending on where you live, this will not be an option simply because of the rules of your city, so check your local laws.
-With some states, as soon as you do anything other than cook food on with coal, you can be fined.
+In some states, as soon as you do anything other than cook food with coal, you can be fined.

-Instead of buying briquettes, you should make your own higher quality charcoal from wood.
-Charcoal can be made from wood fairly easily, and if you have a reliable supply, may work for your application.
+Instead of buying briquettes, you can make homemade charcoal from wood.
+It can be made from wood fairly easily.
+If you have a reliable supply of wood, it may work for your homemade forge.

 Propane is very easily obtained and has the advantage of being portable, cleaner, and hotter than coal and charcoal.
 If you own a propane torch, you can just use that to heat metal.
-If you plan to do a lot of smithing, building or purchasing a propane forge will become a consideration.
+If you plan to do a lot of smithing or building, purchasing a propane forge will become a consideration.
 A forge will help heat metals more efficiently and completely than an open torch.
 Building a propane forge is not too difficult, but you can also easily buy a commercially made one.
 MAPP gas will be hotter than propane, but it is much more expensive.

-Below you will find instructions on building a coffee can forge from inexpensive materials that are commonly available around the house, or able to be purchased at your local hardware store, along with some forge-specific materials.
-The ability to turn on and off your forge with the turn of a knob is very convenient as well.
+A paint can or coffee can forge can be made using materials that are commonly available around the house, or able to be purchased at your local hardware store, along with some forge-specific materials.
+The ability to turn your forge on and off with the turn of a knob is very convenient as well.
 Most small forges will need a single propane torch to work metal, but may need to have two burners to properly forge weld.
 In addition to 2 inches of ceramic blanket insulation, reflective coatings like plistix will help reach welding temperatures.

-Propane forges don't smoke like coal and charcoal forges do, but can have a whooshing sound.
-They certainly go over better with the neighbors if you live in a less rural area.
+Propane forges don't smoke like coal and charcoal forges do, but can have a whooshing sound, especially if you use a venturi burner, or your blower is very loud.

 Induction heating is a relatively new way to heat metal, and systems are becoming available for the consumer to use as a stove top for less than $100.
 Applications for blacksmithing enthusiasts aren't as plentiful, nor as inexpensive, but the possibility is certainly there.
-This item says it can melt copper, which should be just under 2000 degrees F. After talking to a friend of mine, he confirmed that the stove top cookers simply weren't strong enough to work to heat metal.
+This item says it can melt copper, which should be just under 2000 degrees F. After talking to a friend of mine, he confirmed that the stove-top cookers simply weren't strong enough to work to heat metal.

-A few people have taken it upon themselves to modify stove top cookers and gotten them to function, but that is not very common.
+A few people have taken it upon themselves to modify stovetop cookers and get them to function, but that is not very common.

 Choosing your Blacksmithing Fuel Source